 - Navy sweatshirts / cardigans (a logo is not required). - White or light blue polo shirts. - Grey, navy or black 'bottoms', e.g. trousers, shorts, pinafores, skirts. - In the summer an optional extra of blue gingham dresses. - Sensible dark footwear (flat and closed toed).
-Velcro fastenings promote independence. - A change of clothes for P.E. plimsolls, black shorts and a white t-shirt. - No jewellery, other than plain stud earrings which should be taped on P.E. days.
+Velcro fastenings promote independence. - Clothes for P.E.- black shorts and a white t-shirt. - No jewellery, other than plain stud earrings which should be taped on P.E. days.